relicx-ai/relicx-githubaction/README.md

 If set to true then the github action will block until the test suite run completes.

+### `commit_sha`
+Commit SHA on which test suite will run.
+Including can help in RCA analysis and help in comparing between different test suite runs.

 ## Example usage

 ```